Moduli space of genus one curves on cubic threefold: Non-free components

-{\proof Suppose to the contrary that $h^1(E, s^*T_X) = 1$.
-Let $M'\subset \overline{M}_{1,0}(X)$ be the irreducible component induced by $M$.
-Let $W$ be a variety equipped with a generically finite morphism $W\to M'$.
-By Theorem \ref{nfconn}, the evaluation map $ev: E\times M\to X$ has connected fibres, hence $ev_W: \CU_W \to X$ also has connected fibres.
-By Lemma \ref{evflat}, a general fibre of $ev_W$ is contained in the flat locus.
+{\proof Suppose to the contrary that there is such a type 2 component $M$.
+Let $W$ be a variety equipped with a generically finite morphism to the locus induced by $M$ in $\overline{M}_{1,0}(X)$.
+By Theorem \ref{nfconn} and Proposition \ref{evflat}, a general fibre of the evaluation map $ev_W: \CU_W \to X$ is irreducible and contained in the flat locus.
 Hence we are in the situation of Grauert-M\"ulich (Theorem \ref{GM}).

 Write the Harder Narasimhan filtration of $s^*T_X$ as

 Denote by $t$ the length of the torsion part of $N_s$, by $\CG$ the subsheaf of $(N_s)_{tf}$ generated by global sections, by $V$ the tangent space to $W$ at $s$, and by $q$ the dimension of the cokernel of the composition